davidjegan/Game-play-using-Reinforced-Learning/README.md

 # Game-play-using-Reinforced-Learning
-This code addresses how we could teach an agent to navigate in a grid-world environment.
-In this modelled tom and jerry game, we apply reinforcement learning DQN (Deep Q-Network) to make the agent find the optimal shortest path from the goal(Jerry) to initial position(Tom) from its history of interaction with the environment.
-These two initial positions are deterministic.
+In this code, we addresses how we could teach an model to play a game using reinforcement learning DQN (Deep Q-Network) where the agent learns continuously from its history of interaction with the environment